typedb/typedb-driver-python/README.md

 [![Stack Overflow](https://img.shields.io/badge/stackoverflow-graql-3dce8c.svg)](https://stackoverflow.com/questions/tagged/graql)

 ## Client Architecture
-To learn about the mechanism that a Grakn Client uses to set up communication with keyspaces running on the Grakn Server, refer to [Grakn > Client API > Overview](http://dev.grakn.ai/docs/client-api/overview).
+To learn about the mechanism that a Grakn Client uses to set up communication with databases running on the Grakn Server, refer to [Grakn > Client API > Overview](http://dev.grakn.ai/docs/client-api/overview).

 ## API Reference
 To learn about the methods available for executing queries and retrieving their answers using Client Python, refer to [Grakn > Client API > Python > API Reference](http://dev.grakn.ai/docs/client-api/python#api-reference).